wb14123/blog/jekyll/_posts/2014-05-16-Experiment-On-Combining-OOP-With-Erlang's-Actor-Model.markdown

 OOP Suits Actor Model Better
 -------------

-Erlang and Elixir are purl functional languages.
+Erlang and Elixir are pure functional languages.
 There are some arguments between OOP and FP.
 The point of pure functional programming is it avoids side effects: the function always gives the same result while the inputs are same.
 In Erlang or Elixir, it is true with the functions.
 But when there comes an actor (a `gen_server` for example), it is not so true.
 Let's look at a `gen_server` module for example:

 ```
 -module(example).